fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-The type guard and the parser are below
+The type guard and the parser are below:

 ```js
 // eslint-disable-next-line @typescript-eslint/no-explicit-any